allegroai/clearml-server/docs/install_linux_mac.md

 1. Verify the Docker CE installation.
 Execute the command:

-        sudo docker run hello-world
+        docker run hello-world

     The expected is output is:

         Hello from Docker!
         This message shows that your installation appears to be working correctly.
         To generate this message, Docker took the following steps:

         1. The Docker client contacted the Docker daemon.
         2. The Docker daemon pulled the "hello-world" image from the Docker Hub. (amd64)
         3. The Docker daemon created a new container from that image which runs the executable that produces the output you are currently reading.
         4. The Docker daemon streamed that output to the Docker client, which sent it to your terminal.

 1. For Linux only, install `docker-compose`.
 Execute the following commands (for more information, see [Install Docker Compose](https://docs.docker.com/compose/install/) in the Docker documentation):

         sudo curl -L "https://github.com/docker/compose/releases/download/1.24.1/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose
         sudo chmod +x /usr/local/bin/docker-compose